 I learned that Francisco is an accomplished drummer and composer who studied and performed with Sun Ra, Max Roach, and Babatunde Olatunji.
 He is the leader of Afro Horn.
 I called Francisco and explained how I came to write music based on his mother’s art, and he told me she was coming to New York to visit, so I invited them to Sweet Basil, where I was performing with (pianist) Kenny Barron and (drummer) Victor Lewis.
 They showed up for the late set and Elizabeth and me kind of clicked, she reminded me of my Grandmother.
 Later, I invited Elizabeth and Francisco to my home.
 Over dinner, she invited my wife and me to visit her in Cuernavaca, Mexico.
 We took the invitation as a nicety, a kind gesture.
 A few weeks later Catlett called and said, “So, when are you coming?”
 My wife and I spent Thanksgiving with her in Cuernavaca, Mexico.

 For a long time, I thought, “Nobody is going to like this.”
 I just had to put it out there and let it go.
-I’m grateful to the “coaches” I have had over the years, people like (American Educator, Administrator, Composer, Arranger, Clarinetist, Cellist, and Pianist) Muhal Richard Abrams.
+I’m grateful to the “coaches” I have had over the years, people like Muhal Richard Abrams.
 He and I were on the road with (saxophonist) Eddie Harris for three years in the 70s.
 Muhal was always giving me the stuff to work on.
 He’d say things like, “Why don’t you check this out?” and “Never stop listening.”
 Also, (Pianist, Composer, Conductor, Educator) Tania Leon, she was my mentor at the Columbia University Workshop.
 She can play Ravel, morph into Cecil Taylor, add some clave and montuno, morph back into Ravel and make it look effortless.

-Looking back on the experience in its entirety and the finished product.
+TP: Looking back on the experience and the finished product.
 Does it meet your expectations?

 (The Ensemble: Rufus Reid (bass), Steve Allen (piano), Herlin Riley (drums), Vic Juris (guitar), Dennis Mackrel (conductor), Trumpets: Tany Darby, Tim Hagans, Ingrid Jensen, Freddie Hendrix.
 Trombones: Micheal Dease, Jason Jackson, Ryan Keberle, and Dave Taylor.
 Reeds: Steve Wilson, Erica Von Kleist, Scott Robinson, Tom Christensen, and Carl Maraghi.
 Voice: Charlene Wade.
 Recording Engineer: James Farber).

-I am curious to know if Elizabeth ever got to hear the suite.
+TP: I am curious to know if Elizabeth heard the suite in its entirety.

-Why do I feel like she’s listening?
-I wish you much success with Quiet Pride.
+TP: Why do I feel like Elizabeth is listening?
 Ignore the naysayers and keep reaching!

 ARTIST WEBSITE: http://www.rufusreid.com